elbeardmorez/nixTools/media/README.md

       file(s) under the current working directory

     OPTION:
+      -m|--mode MODE  : dictates the file naming strategy based on a/v file count and mask existence and its type

+        MODE:
+        'auto'  : (default) deduce most appropriate file naming strategy
+        'single'  : single a/v file, or multiple a/v files with a 'single' mask type identified. apply filters,
+                    verify and fix a single name, appending dynamic mask and file info parts
+        'set'  : multiple a/v files, 'set' mask type identified. apply filters, verify and fix a prefix name, appending dynamic mask, name and info parts

       -s|--silent  : suppress info message output
     SEARCH  : a (partial) match term
     FILTER  : string(s) to remove from matched file names in a multi-